-Description of chambers
+Head of chambers

-We have a multi-disciplinary approach with several members recognised as leading practitioners in Chambers & Partners and Legal 500.
-Matrix acts for private and public clients and has particular expertise in 29 international and domestic areas of law including commercial, competition, crime, data protection, defamation, discrimination, education, employment, environmental, extradition, fraud, freedom of information, human rights, immigration nationality and asylum, international arbitration, local government, public and administrative law, media, mutual assistance, prison, social welfare, and sports law.
-Matrix has a strong international presence, acting in more than 114 categories for governments, international corporations, legal firms and individuals.
-We have an office in Geneva and a dedicated brand for our international work, known as 'Matrix International'.
+We have a multi-disciplinary approach with several members recognised as leading practitioners in Chambers and Partners and Legal 500.
+Matrix acts for private and public clients and has particular expertise in over 29 international and domestic areas of law including commercial, competition, crime, data protection, defamation, discrimination, education, employment, environmental, extradition, fraud, freedom of information, human rights, immigration, nationality and asylum, international arbitration, local government, public and administrative law, media, mutual assistance, prison, social welfare, and sports law.
+Matrix has a strong international presence, acting in more than 114 countries for governments, international corporations, legal firms and individuals.

 Matrix welcomes applications from exceptional candidates from all backgrounds.
 For further details, please see our traineeship brochure on the ‘recruitment’ page of our website.